Notice

 If the University determines that the alleged conduct:

-1. does not constitute sexual harassment even if proved;
+1. does not constitute sex discrimination or sex-based harassment even if proved;

-Appeal Rights.
-The determination by the fact finder may be appealed within three (3) days to the Provost and Executive Vice Chancellor, the Vice Chancellor for Student Affairs, and the Vice Chancellor for Business Affairs or their designees on the following grounds:
+The determination by the fact finder may be appealed within 3-days to the Provost and Executive Vice Chancellor, the Vice Chancellor for Student Affairs, and the Vice Chancellor for Business Affairs or their designees on the following grounds:

 1. Procedural irregularity that affected the outcome of the matter;